I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_qos_parameters.md

 <a href="https://msdn.microsoft.com/library/windows/hardware/hh439812">NDIS_STATUS_QOS_REMOTE_PARAMETERS_CHANGE</a>.
 This miniport driver issues this status indication when its remote QoS parameters change.

- For more information about the types of NDIS QoS parameters, see <a href="netvista.overview_of_ndis_qos_parameters">Overview of NDIS QoS Parameters</a>.
+ For more information about the types of NDIS QoS parameters, see <a href="https://msdn.microsoft.com/E9321805-2930-410A-81BC-F7978517E89E">Overview of NDIS QoS Parameters</a>.

 The <b>Flags</b> member contains a bitwise <b>OR</b> of flags that specify the status of the NDIS QoS parameters for the network adapter.